Gale W. McGee: Watergate scandal

-Foreign policy and Foreign Aid
+Foreign policy and foreign aid

-McGee was a strong anti-communist, and his view of U.S. foreign policy during the Cold War was shaped by the Domino Theory.
-This theory, prevalent at the time, posited that the fall of one country to communism would lead to a chain reaction in neighboring countries.
-McGee's doctoral dissertation, "The Founding Fathers and Entangling Alliances" argued for international engagement to maintain a balance of power.
+McGee was a committed anti-communist whose views were shaped by the Domino Theory during the Cold War, which posited that the fall of one nation to communism could trigger the collapse of neighboring countries.
+His doctoral dissertation, The Founding Fathers and Entangling Alliances, argued for U.S. engagement in global affairs to maintain a balance of power.